pingidentity/pingidentity-devops-getting-started/docs/deployK8sGeneral.md

 ## Orchestrate a full stack deployment

-We'll use kustomize for the full stack deployment from your local `pingidentity-devops-getting-started/20-kubernetes/02-fullstack` directory (the location of the YAML files), and call into your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone` directory for the base product configurations.
+You'll use kustomize for the full stack deployment from your local `pingidentity-devops-getting-started/20-kubernetes/02-fullstack` directory (the location of the YAML files), and call into your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone` directory for the base product configurations.
 However, this time we'll use the server profiles in our [pingidentity-server-profiles/baseline](../../pingidentity-server-profiles/baseline) repository, rather than the [pingidentity-server-profiles/getting-started](../../pingidentity-server-profiles/getting-started) repository, as we did for the standalone deployments.

 The `env_vars.*` files contain the environment variables for `pingidentity-server-profiles/baseline`.
 For example:
 ```yaml